Researcher playing with kids in the classroom

 Research on Child Development at the Center for Young Children

-The Center for Young Children (CYC) is a laboratory preschool that supports research conducted with young children by faculty and graduate students at the University of Maryland, in addition to its mission of teaching of young children and training teachers.
+The Center for Young Children (CYC) is a designated research center within the College of Education and the department of Human Development and Quantitative Methodology.
+As a laboratory school, we support important child development research conducted with young children by faculty and graduate students at the University of Maryland.

-The general research topics that are studied at the CYC include children’s peer relationships, social cognition, language development, cognitive development, play, temperament, social competence, and social development reflecting the general areas studied by research faculty and graduate students.
+Many child development subjects are studied at the CYC, including peer relationships, social cognition, language development, cognitive development, play, temperament, social competence, and social development, and more.
+These areas reflect the general areas studied by research faculty and graduate students.

-Families enroll their children in the school with an understanding that they will be asked to participate in Center-approved research studies throughout the school year.
-Such studies increase information about how children develop, and learn new knowledge.
+Families enroll their children in the school with an understanding that their children will participate in Center-approved research studies throughout the school year.
+Such studies increase information about how children develop and learn.
 Many studies are observational in nature and do not require the child to leave the classroom, while other studies require individual children's participation, usually outside the classroom.

 Research at the CYC is divided into two categories: observational studies and participatory studies.